pypeit/PypeIt/doc/calcheck.rst

 You must also verify that your .pypit file does **not** include this line::

-    run setup True   # Cannot be set for calcheck or reduction
+    run setup True   # Cannot be set for calcheck or full reduction

 Either set to False, comment it out, or remove it altogether.

 You may then run PYPIT, e.g.::

-    run_pypit kast_blue_setup_01_02.pypit
+    run_pypit kast_blue_setup_A.pypit

-The code will exist with error if there are insufficient calibration frames.
+The code will exit with error if there are insufficient calibration frames.
 Otherwise, it will exit after organizing the files and will produce a new .group file for your inspection.